Urban Illustration2x

 The upgraded stopbank provides protection from an approximately 1-in-200 year flood.
 There’s a 0.5% chance of a flood that size happening in any year.

 Greater Wellington built this stopbank to provide urgent flood protection for the community.
-Some sections were temporarily constructed around high voltage power cables, which are due to be moved in early-mid 2025.
+Some sections were temporarily constructed around high voltage power cables, which need to be moved.
 When this happens, Greater Wellington will finish the permanent stopbank – this will be Stage 2.
 We plan to complete the permanent stopbank by the end of the 2025/26 construction season.

 Check out this video made while the stopbank was being upgraded.